csiro-data-school/regex/_episodes/02-shell-wildcards.md

 > ## Challenge
 >
-> Write an ls command to list .txt files for samples 2 to 5.
+> 1. Write an ls command to list .txt files for samples 2 to 5.
-> Write an ls command to list .txt files for samples X, Y and Z and sample A.
+> 2. Write an ls command to list .txt files for samples X, Y and Z and sample A.
-> Write an ls command to list .txt files for samples denoted by a number followed by a letter
+> 3. Write an ls command to list .txt files for samples denoted by a number followed by a letter
 > (e.g. sample1A).
-> Write an ls command to list .txt files for all sample names ending in a letter.
+> 4. Write an ls command to list .txt files for all sample names ending in a letter.
 >
 > > ## Solution
 > >
 > > ~~~
 > > ls sample[2-5].txt
 > > ls sample[AX-Z].txt
-> > ls sample[A-Z][A-Z].txt
+> > ls sample[0-9][A-Z].txt
 > > ls sample*[A-Z].txt
 > > ~~~
 > > {: .language-bash}